-The orthoses that we prescribe at Holywell Healthcare are designed to work with your natural body movements.
+The custom made orthoses that we prescribe at Holywell Healthcare are designed to work with your natural body movements.
 This means that they may not hold your foot in the ‘neutral’ position as some feet do not want to work in this position.

 The orthoses may;

 - – accommodate the natural position of the bottom (plantar) aspect of your foot,

 - – reduce for how long during the stance phase that your foot pronates,

 - – enable your foot to resupinate earlier in the stance phase (this means that your foot will become stable earlier and so more effective at become a propulsive lever)

 - – change the way your foot leaves the ground,

 - – support your arch from dropping too quickly,

 - – provide stability of your foot at the contact phase,